 - Acupuncture: an alternative therapy that involves placing very small needles around the outer ear to reduce cravings and promote relaxation

 - Hypnosis: or hypnotherapy, involves reaching a state of deep relaxation in which one is open to suggestions for behavioral change (such as quitting smoking)

 - Counseling and Support: many people find it helpful to have professional counseling or the organized support of others when quitting.
-Many places have organized support groups and smoking cessation classes (see your local chapter of the American Lung Association or American Cancer Society).
+Many places have organized support groups and smoking cessation classes (in the US, see your local chapter of the American Lung Association or American Cancer Society).

 There are also telephone counseling services and hotlines, as well as Internet blogs and support groups.
-The National Cancer Institute has a hotline that can give you expert advice from smoking cessation counselors.
-The number is toll-free and available from 8am to 8pm Eastern Time: 1-877-44U-QUIT (1-877-448-7848).
+In the US, the National Cancer Institute has a hotline that can give you expert advice from smoking cessation counselors (call toll-free at 1-877-44U-QUIT or 1-877-448-7848).
 You can also call 1-800-QUITNOW (1-800-784-8669) or go to this map to reach smoking cessation counselors in your state.
 These counselors may have information about state-specific resources to help you with your plan to quit smoking.
 Spanish-speaking people who want to quit can call 1-855-DÉJELO-YA (1-855-335-3569).
 There is also an Asian Smokers’ Quitline that offers free telephone assistance across the US for Chinese, Korean, and Vietnamese speakers who want to quit smoking.
 For more information, go to http://www.asiansmokersquitline.org/.

 You deserve to be supported through this difficult change.
 Talk to your health care provider and choose the method(s) that work best for you.